-- 3.5.3 Antonine Wall Policy 2 presumes against development within the buffer zone which would have an adverse impact on the WHS and its setting, unless mitigating action to the satisfaction of the Council in consultation with Historic Scotland can be taken to redress the adverse impact.
+- 3.3.3 Antonine Wall Policy 2 presumes against development within the buffer zone which would have an adverse impact on the WHS and its setting, unless mitigating action to the satisfaction of the Council in consultation with Historic Environment Scotland can be taken to redress the adverse impact.
 Section 4 covers potential mitigation action, however, it should be noted that in many instances it will not be possible to mitigate the adverse impact of a proposed development upon the AW(FRE)WHS.
-Adverse impacts will be defined as those which could affect the following criteria: - The authenticity and integrity of the setting, e.g.: - Changes to the prominence/dominance of the WHS in the landscape; - Obstruction of views to and from the WHS; - Changes in the overall preservation of the landscape setting. - The significance of the setting, e.g.: - How the function and meaning of the WHS relates to the landscape; - How the WHS is understood and can be appreciated in the landscape; - Relationships between components of the WHS and related sites. - The character of the landscape in which the WHS sits, including the contribution the WHS makes to wider landscape character. - The quality of the wider landscape. - 3.5.4 Additional information on the Buffer Zone; how it was defined and its key characteristics can be found in the Nomination Document and the report 'Definitions of Buffer Zones to the World Heritage Site'.
-Historic Scotland has also produced advice on Managing Change in the Historic Environment (see Appendix 3).
-These documents will be a material consideration in the determination of proposals and their possible impacts
+Adverse impacts will be defined as those which could affect the following criteria: - a) The authenticity and integrity of the setting, e.g.: - Changes to the prominence/dominance of the WHS in the landscape; - Obstruction of views to and from the WHS; - Changes in the overall preservation of the landscape setting. - b) The significance of the setting, e.g.: - How the function and meaning of the WHS relates to the landscape: - How the WHS is understood and can be appreciated in the landscape; - Relationships between components of the WHS and related sites. - c) The character of the landscape in which the WHS sits, including the contribution the WHS makes to wider landscape character. - d) The quality of the wider landscape. - 3.3.4 Additional information on the Buffer Zone; how it was defined and its key characteristics can be found in the Nomination Document and the report 'Definitions of Buffer Zones to the World Heritage Site'.
+Historic Environment Scotland has also produced advice on Managing Change in the Historic Environment (see Appendix 4).
+These documents will be a material consideration in the determination of proposals and their possible impacts.

-Development affecting the wider setting of the World Heritage Site
+Development affecting the wider landscape setting of the World Heritage Site

-- impacts of new development outside the Buffer Zone on longer distance views to and from significant landscape features notably the upland edge of the Campsie Fells and Kilpatrick Hills which play an important part in the appreciation and significance of the WHS.
+- 3.3.5 In addition to the defined Buffer Zone it may be necessary to consider potential impacts of new development outside the Buffer Zone on longer distance views to and from significant landscape features notably the upland edge of the Campsie Fells and Kilpatrick Hills which play an important part in the appreciation and significance of the WHS.
 Most development beyond the Buffer Zone will not have an adverse effect on the setting of the WHS or its setting, however, major development in particular has the potential to detract from or damage longer distance views to and from the Site.
-The criteria for judging whether impacts on wider setting can be considered 'adverse' are broadly the same as those outlined above. - 3.5.6 Within built up areas, parts of the WHS, particularly the scheduled monument, may also have a setting which will require to be determined on a site by site basis.
+The criteria for judging whether impacts on wider setting can be considered 'adverse' are broadly the same as those outlined above. - 3.3.6 Within built up areas, parts of the WHS, particularly the scheduled monument, may also have a setting which will require to be determined on a site by site basis.